aibelbin/notes_s5/Data Science/MOD 2.md

 	2. Centroid distance is a measure of cluster quality, distance bw points and the midpoint of the cluster is the centroid distance.

 ## Data Visualization

+**Data Visualization** is the process of **representing data in graphical or pictorial form** so that patterns, trends, and insights can be easily understood.

 1. Bar graph
 2. Line Graph